friscochap/clean-template/ReadMe.md

     dotnet new webapp   -o src\WebApp
     dotnet new console  -o src\Console

-An mstest unit test project for each of the above projects was also created under the tests folder with ".Test" added to the end of the project name:
+An mstest unit test project for each of the above projects was also created under the tests folder with ".Tests" added to the end of the project name:

     dotnet new mstest -o tests\Application -n Application.Tests dotnet new mstest -o tests\Common -n Common.Tests